writethedocs/www/docs/conf/eu/2015/news/announcing-reception-weather-tickets.md

 Our official ticket sale ended, thank you to everyone who registered!
-Friends-and-Family tickets are still be available until 3 days before the conference starts, and we opened a [waiting list](tickets) for conference tickets that you can register to be informed in case of cancellations.
+Friends-and-Family tickets are still be available until 3 days before the conference starts, and we opened a [waiting list][tickets] for conference tickets that you can register to be informed in case of cancellations.

 [tickets]: https://ti.to/writethedocs/write-the-docs-eu-2015